 A durable POA stays in force for the lifetime of the individual unless altered or cancelled and is a popular structure given the low cost and ease of being able to manage someone’s affairs.

 The end of the year is a great opportunity to take an honest inventory of your overall financial situation and start making a plan to fill in any gaps.

 For example, do you have the proper estate planning documents in place?
 This is especially important if your family situation changed at all in 2021, whether you are newly married or a first time parent.

 Do not hesitate to put a proper financial plan in place as we approach the end of the year.
 Plan for the emergency, not during the emergency.

+It’s important to work with a financial planner that you can trust focused on educating and empowering you in your journey toward financial independence.
 We are here to guide you through any end of the year planning scenarios and making any needed adjustments to your financial plan.

 Before you take on any investment or retirement strategy, it is vital that you seek out proper investment and tax advice beforehand.
 Investment performance is never guaranteed and investments may lose some or all of their value.
 On top of that, there may be severe tax consequences if withdrawals are taken improperly and can have a significant impact on your portfolio and retirement.
 Although we provide Investment Advice and Personal Financial Planning Services, we at MWM do not provide tax advice and any tax advice should be rendered by a licensed tax professional such as a CPA.